Tamil Nadu: Sports

 Kabaddi is a contact sport which is the state game of Tamil Nadu.
 Pro Kabaddi League is the most popular region based franchise tournament with Tamil Thalaivas representing the state.
 Chess is a popular board game which originated as Sathurangam in the 7th century CE.
 Chennai is often dubbed "India's chess capital" as the city is home to multiple chess grandmasters, including former world champion Viswanathan Anand.
 The state played host to the World Chess Championship 2013 and 44th Chess Olympiad in 2022.
-Traditional games like Pallanguzhi, Uriyadi, Gillidanda, Dhaayam are played across the region.
+Traditional games like Pallanguzhi, Uriyadi, Gillidanda, and Dhaayam are played across the region.
 Jallikattu and Rekla are traditional sporting events involving bulls.
 Traditional martial arts include Silambattam, Gatta gusthi, and Adimurai.